renekreijveld/ModTagsFilter/README.md

 When you click on one of the tags, the category blog is updated and only show the articles that have the chosen tag.

+# Attention!
+* This module only works in Joomla 3.7.0 or newer.
+* This module only works when published at menu items that show a category blog!

 # Installation instructions:
-* Download the installer file from the releases page.
+* Download the installer file from the [releases page](https://github.com/renekreijveld/ModTagsFilter/releases).
 * Install the module through your Joomla extension installer.
 * Create a new module of the type Tag - Filter.
 * In the module tab set the sort order of the tags and optionally set of you want to show a message when no tags are found.